 Here is a list of the 101 mistakes women make.

-The author expands on each of them with plenty of wisdom, and I will provide here a couple quick for each.
+The author expands on each of them with plenty of wisdom, and I will provide here a quick overview for each.

 How to Play the Game